 Cancer survivors are human; that means it’s not all rainbows, sunshine, and butterflies everyday—despite the fact we are grateful we are still here.

 But the truth is I have days where I feel completely sad, lost, unconnected, and alone for no particular reason.
 It doesn’t help that I’m struggling with chronic GVHD of the muscles, which causes me a lot of pain and edema.
-Not only that I’m having a difficult time getting up from the toilet, struggling to stand from the ground, and can’t hold Bex, the other night I couldn’t get out of the tub.
-It really sucks.
+Not only am I having difficulty getting up from the toilet, struggling to stand up from the ground, unable hold Bex, the other night put the cherry on top of my this crappy “new normal” life when I couldn’t get out of the tub.
+Klay had to help me up, of course.

-I’m on a lot of prednisone which makes me want to eat like crazy and the fat accumulates in the places I need it less—my stomach, chin, and back of my neck.
-I look like a camel.
+I’m on a lot of prednisone–a stupid steroid–which makes me want to eat like crazy and the fat accumulates in the places I need it less—my stomach, chin, and back of my neck.
+I look like a camel or the humpback of Notre Dame.

-As a survivor, I feel guilty for not being happy all the time.
-I’ve persevered through the nightmare of cancer and some didn’t, and I don’t know why I lived and others died.
+As a survivor, I do feel guilty for not being happy all the time.
+I’ve persevered through the nightmare of cancer while some didn’t, and I don’t know why I lived and others died.
 Why did I go into remission so quickly and others never even get the chance?
-Why did I survive and they didn’t?
+Why did I live only to suffer worse than I did in treatment?

-It’s the silent pains that hurt the most like the pain of losing the life I once had and knew.
+It’s the silent pains that hurt the most like the pain of losing the life I once had.
 With just three words—acute myeloid leukemia—my life as I knew it was gone.
-One moment, one sentence even changed my world forever.
+That one moment, one sentence changed my world forever.

 I’m drowning in guilt most days.
 Why do I spend days wanting to just throw the covers over my head and waste the day away?
 I have no cancer in my system and I still have air in my lungs, what’s the damn problem?
 Why do I have days where I’m so miserable?